IgniteUI/igniteui-docfx/en/components/grid/grid.md

  ...
  ```

+## Editable Grid Angular
+<p>Each operation for Angular grid editing includes Batch operations, meaning the API gives you the option to group edits into a single server call, or you can perform grid edit / update operations as they occur with grid interactions.
+Along with a great developer experience as an editable Angular grid with CRUD operations, the Angular grid includes Excel-like keyboard navigation.
+Common default grid navigation is included, plus the option to override any navigation option to meet the needs of your customers.
+An editable grid in Angular with a great navigation scheme is critical to any modern line of business application, with the Ignite UI grid we make it easy.</p>

+Following this topic you will learn more about [cell template](grid.md#cell-template) and [cell editing template](grid.md#cell-editing-template) and editing.

 ## Angular Grid Column Configuration

 [`IgxColumnComponent`]({environment:angularApiUrl}/classes/igxcolumncomponent.html) is used to define the grid's [`columns`]({environment:angularApiUrl}/classes/igxgridcomponent.html#columns) collection and to enable features per column like **sorting** and **paging**.
 Cell, header, and footer templates are also available.

 ### Defining Columns